Santa Ana Stadium

 Santa Ana Stadium, also known as Eddie West Field or the Santa Ana Bowl, is a city-owned and operated 9,000-capacity American football and soccer stadium located in downtown Santa Ana.
 The field was named after Eddie West, a writer for the Orange County Register and tireless supporter of the Santa Ana College Dons and all Orange County sports.

 The city's stadium holds many events in addition to its high school and college football main draws, including children's and adult soccer games through local leagues, high school and college commencement ceremonies and more.

-The City of Santa Ana scheduled retrofitting of the stadium to begin on January 4, 2016 and end on April 30, 2016 but work was not completed until August 2016.
+The stadium was retrofitted by the City of Santa Ana in 2016.

 Current tenants include the Santa Ana Unified School District's High School football teams, the Santa Ana College Dons football team, and the Mater Dei Monarchs football team.
 The upstart United Premier Soccer League, founded in Santa Ana, also holds occasional exhibition and league playoff matches at the stadium, for its various clubs.

 Notable events

 Santa Ana College held its centennial commencement at the stadium on the June 5, 2015.

-Santa Ana Stadium was the site of an international soccer match between the Orange County Soccer Club and the German side Bayern Munich, one of the most popular sports clubs with an estimated 87 million fans worldwide, on June 10, 1966, in which the clubs played to a 3-3 tie.
+Santa Ana Stadium was the site of an international soccer match between the Orange County Soccer Club and the German side Bayern Munich, one of the most popular sports clubs with an estimated 87 million fans worldwide, on June 10, 1966, in which the clubs played to a 3–3 tie.
 The Orange County Soccer Club played in a league called the Continental League.
 That same year, in 1966, the Orange County Soccer Club played the final of the national tournament, the U.S. Open Cup (then called the National Challenge Cup), and played it again in 1967, but was unable to become champion on both occasions.

 The stadium was used for motorcycle speedway from 1977 to 1980.
 It was a significant venue and hosted important events, including the American final of the Speedway World Championship on 29 December 1977.

 On Friday, January 13, 1989 Club América of the Mexican Primera División, now Liga MX, defeated FC Bayern Munich of the German Bundesliga at Santa Ana Stadium in front of 11,500 in attendance.

 In March 2011, Santa Ana Winds FC, formerly of the National Premier Soccer League and later a founding member of the United Premier Soccer League, played an exhibition, at Santa Ana Stadium against a Club Atlas youth squad.
 In December 2011, Winds FC played another exhibition at the stadium, this time against a Chivas De Guadalajara youth squad.
 In 2014, Orange County Blues FC of the United Soccer League played an international exhibition game at Santa Ana Stadium against Atlético Marte of El Salvador.